 URI opens Hope House, a 60-bed DV shelter in the Bronx.

 URI hosts the URIPALS forum and releases a white paper analyzing the connection between domestic violence and pet ownership with data collected from the ﬁrst 2 years of the program.

 URI and Center Against Domestic Violence (CADV) announce a new affiliation with the intention to officially merge in 2018.
-The combined organization under the URI name will become the largest provider of domestic violence shelter beds in New York State.
+The combined organization under the URI name will become the largest provider of domestic violence shelter beds in the nation.